-The Company has a long term vision of environmental stewardship particularly as an operator in Africa and has set up an Environmental Management Program that ensures the Company operates in line with local legislation.
-This means prioritising environmental risk mitigation prior to any initial exploration spanning through to a period subsequent to closure of mining activities.
-Shanta Gold has a very long term vision of environmental stewardship particularly as an operator in Africa.
+The Company has a long-term vision of environmental stewardship, particularly as an operator in Africa and has set up an Environmental Management Program that ensures the Company operates in line with local legislation.
+This means prioritising environmental risk mitigation before any initial exploration spanning through to a period after the closure of mining activities.
+We mitigate the impact of our operations through detailed mine closure and reclamation plans.

 We seek to progressively develop and maintain environmental management systems that are consistent with internationally recognised standards.
-These processes and systems are adopted internally from senior management across all employee levels.
-We seek to maintain operations that limit their environmental footprint.
-We are striving to increase our self-sufficiency of food management through internal growing practices and consumption of foods (produce and meats) grown from local villages.
+These processes and systems are adopted internally by senior management across all employee levels.
+We are striving to increase our self-sufficiency in food management through internal growing practices and the consumption of foods (produce and meats) grown from local villages.
 We are striving to limit our waste impact through practices including composting and recycling.
-We believe that moving towards self-sufficiency is a long term process but starts with the adoption of best practices amongst our employees.
-We continually improve and regularly monitor, audit and review our environmental performance, including the reduction and prevention of impacts and more efficient use of resources.
+We work tirelessly to reduce the impacts of our operations on the environment – whether, through best-in-class Tailings Storage Facilities (“TSF”), community-focused water stewardship programmes or a shift towards the use of lower-carbon power sources in our operations.
+We routinely monitor water, air, and soil quality.

-Hybrid Solar Power Plant:
+Solar Power Plant